 On December 3, 2019 the County Legislature approved resolution #218 authorizing the borrowing of \$440,000 to fund this project.
-In addition we anticipate receiving \$91,000 from NYSERDA, which will bring the total funds for this project to \$535,000.
-This project will consist of installing Light Emitting Diode (LED) bulbs and tubes in compatible existing fixtures in the Onondaga County Justice Center, OnCenter Parking Garage, and Everson Parking Garage.
+In addition, we anticipate receiving \$91,000 from NYSERDA, which will bring the total funds for this project to \$535,000.
+We intend to start the implementation of this project in 2021

+This project will consist of installing Light Emitting Diode (LED) bulbs and tubes in compatible existing fixtures in the county buildings.
 For the most part the existing fluorescent fixtures and ballasts are compatible with linear LEDs and bulbs and no substantial electrical work will be required.
 In a few instances, fixture or ballast replacement may be required.
 The use of LEDs will result in a 50% energy savings as compared with the lights being replaced and have a life of approximately 10 years when used about 12 hours per day.
-Thus the replacement of fluorescent and incandescent lights with LEDs will reduce maintenance costs as well as energy costs.
+Thus, the replacement of fluorescent and incandescent lights with LEDs will reduce maintenance costs as well as energy costs.
 We paused this project during the pandemic as costs accelerated and material acquisitions suffered severe delays.
-We expect to complete this project in 2023.
+We expect to complete this project in 2023